Autódromo Hermanos Rodríguez: The Grand Prix circuit

-The circuit has an extremely fast final corner (the Peraltada, turn 17) before a long start/finish straight, and thus reminded some of Monza; however, unlike Monza's Parabolica curve, the Peraltada curve is slightly banked, allowing even more speed through the corner.
-It was at this corner that the younger Rodríguez crashed, due to suspension failure.
+The circuit has an extremely fast final corner (the Peraltada, turn 17) before a long start/finish straight, and thus reminded some of Monza Circuit; however, unlike Monza's Parabolica curve, the Peraltada curve is slightly banked, allowing even more speed through the corner.
+It was at this corner that the younger Rodríguez fatally crashed, due to suspension failure.
 After the last F1 Mexican Grand Prix in 1992, a baseball stadium called the "Foro" was built on the inner part of this curve.
 When the Champ Car series began using the track in 2002, the Peraltada curve was partially bypassed by a series of sharp turns entering and exiting the Foro; re-entering the Peraltada halfway through.